runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_GH_TEAM_ALLOWLIST="myteam:plan, secteam:apply, DevOps Team:apply"
   ```
+  In versions v0.21.0 and below, the GitHub team name required the case sensitive team name.
+Future versions will allow name or slug.

-  Comma-separated list of GitHub team name (not a slug) and permission pairs.
+  Comma-separated list of GitHub team name or slug and permission pairs.
 By default, any team can plan and apply.

   ::: warning NOTE
   You should use the Team name as the variable, not the slug, even if it has spaces or special characters.